CtrlK

 Completeness

-Clearly answers both 'what' (TypeScript SDK for SushiSwap Aggregator with typed primitives for token amounts, quotes, swap transactions) and 'when' with an explicit 'USE THIS SKILL WHEN' clause listing five specific trigger conditions.
+Clearly answers both 'what' (TypeScript SDK for SushiSwap Aggregator with typed primitives for token amounts, quotes, and swap transactions) and 'when' (explicit 'USE THIS SKILL WHEN' clause with five specific trigger conditions).
+The when clause is explicit and well-structured.

 3 / 3